m4sterbunny/rtd-gcp-cloud/source/index.rst

    :description lang=en: An eclectic collection of snippets of information useful to a wanna be Google Cloud Engineer.

 =================================
-The Google Clound Engineer Exam
+The Google Cloud Engineer Exam
 =================================